Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 3. metadata of the service and link to the service in the metadata of the dataset
 4. test direct WFS input into Pygeoapi
 5. testing with more complex INSPIRE themes than Statistical Units

+### General findings

+1. Complex GML as input and output are difficult as long as tooling (server and client) expect GeoJSON as format
+2. Much time is needed for flattening of the data and the associated description of the encoding to alternative simple encodings.
+A centralized EU approach is needed.
+3. Current tooling (server and client) does not yet support an other CRS than WGS84 according to the currently accepted specification part 2 [[PUB-6]].
+Also the extention of the GeoJSON standard which is in development might help in this issue.

 ### Resulting documentation